About The Wheeler Center

 Board MemberMarc C. Johnson, Manzanita, OR, is the former president of Gallatin Public Affairs and is now “of counsel” to the firm.
 He is the former chief of staff to Idaho Gov. Cecil D. Andrus, and past president of the Andrus Center for Public Policy at Boise State University.
 Marc is the author of the widely acclaimed biography, Political Hell-Raiser -The Life and Times of Senator Burton K. Wheeler of Montana, released in 2019.

 Board MemberBill Jones is a fourth generation rancher from Harlowton.
 His family's Twodot Land & Livestock Co. was founded in 1908 and is now in its sixth generation of ownership.
 The former Executive Director of the Gallatin History Museum in Bozeman and Past Governor of the Montana District of Kiwanis, Bill believes that, "Volunteer service is the rent you pay for the space you occupy in your community."

 Bill has served on the boards of Humanities Montana, Montana State University President's Advisory Council, Montana Farm Bureau Federation, Montana History Foundation, Museum Association of Montana, Wheatland Memorial Healthcare, Mountain West Farm Bureau Mutual Insurance Co. and the 6-Mill Levy campaign in 1988, 1998, 2008 and 2018.
 Bill and his wife Debbie have 3 grown children and 6 grandchildren.

-Board MemberBradley Snow, Livingston, Montana, is a former board chair and the great-grandson of Senator Wheeler.
+Board MemberBradley Snow, Livingston, Montana, is a former Wheeler Center board chair and the great-grandson of Senator Wheeler.
 He teaches history at Montana State University.
 His book, Living with Lead: An Environmental History of Idaho\'s Coeur d'Alenes, 1885-2011, was published in 2017.
 Kathryn Morse of Middlebury College wrote: “Bradley Snow presents a case study of the trifecta of American modernity, which allows us to understand modernity at a deep and meaningful level.”

 Board MemberKendall Wheeler, Aiken, SC, Palm Beach, FL and West Glacier, MT, is the granddaughter of Sen. B. K. Wheeler, for whom she was named and with whom she enjoyed a special relationship as they shared the same birthday.
 She started her own small business and ran it successfully for twenty years.